Republicans in Oregon Senate end six-week walkout that blocked bills on abortion, trans health care

 The Republicans had initially said they were boycotting because bill summaries did not meet a long-forgotten state law that required them to be written at a level an eighth-grader could understand.

-The walkout, which began on May 3, is the longest in the 163-year history of the Oregon Legislature and the second-longest of any U.S. state, after Rhode Island, according to a list by Ballotpedia.
+The walkout is the second-longest of any U.S. state, after Rhode Island, according to a list by Ballotpedia.

 In 1924, Republican senators in Rhode Island fled to Rutland, Massachusetts, and stayed away for six months, ending Democratic efforts to have a popular referendum on the holding of a constitutional convention.